RishabhKothaari/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Models
-This repository contains implementation of Neural Network,k-Means and Gaussian Mixture Models with Python
+This repository contains implementation of basic ML algorithms like Neural Network,k-Means and Gaussian Mixture Models in Python without use of any frameworks.